 In the end, such cases of poor individual initiative increase the chance of mistake (significance level).
 For example, from totally acceptable 5% this parameter may reach, let’s say, 12% waving goodbye to the hope of trustworthiness.

 It’s vital to understand that only responsible approach and observance of all rules give ground for meaningful results.
-Any violation of the classic A/B testing workflow crews up your experiment.
+Any violation of the classic A/B testing workflow screws up your experiment.

 Good news is that classic A/B testing can be modified.
 Such updated approach is known as sequential A/B testing.